 In particular, no member of the College Community may, without the prior written authorisation of the Data Protection Officer:

-2. use an existing computer system to process personal data for a new purpose;
+1. develop a new computer system for processing personal data;2. use an existing computer system to process personal data for a new purpose;

 3. create a new manual filing system containing personal data;